Quantum-Many-Body/QuantumLattices.jl/docs/src/tutorials/UnitcellDescription.md

 * `neighbors::Dict{Int,Float64}`: the order-distance map of the nearest neighbors of the lattice Here, the `:pids`, `:rcoords` and `:icoords` attributes decompose the points in a lattice, which makes it convenient for global operations on the lattice.

-Points can be used directly to constuct a lattice, whereas `:vectors` and `neighbors` can be assigned by keyword arguments:
+Points can be used directly to construct a lattice, whereas `:vectors` and `neighbors` can be assigned by keyword arguments:
 ```@example unitcell
 Lattice("L2P",[Point(PID(1),(0.0,)),Point(PID(2),(1.0,))],
         vectors=[[2.0]],